lumina37/py-cffi-bridge-npy-and-ocv-demo/README.md

 But, I must admit that, it is extremely hard to debug the C-Extension for Python, especially when building with [scikit-build-core](https://github.com/scikit-build/scikit-build-core).

-## Before build
+## Before Build

 You must install OpenCV first.
-This demo is only tested over shared-lib mode on Windows-x64 platform.
+This demo is only tested against shared-lib mode on Windows-x64 platform.

-### Windows
+### Note for Windows

-If you are using Windows platform, please make sure the opencv dlls can be found through the enviornment varible `PATH`.
+If you are using Windows platform, please make sure the opencv DLLs can be found through the enviornment varible `PATH`.

-### Choose a picture
+### Choose a Picture

 Choose a picture, copy and paste it to the working directory, then rename it to `test.jpg`.

+## Build and Run

 ### Using pip